lino-framework/book/docs/specs/products.rst

 ===========

-Price rules can be used to define which products are available for a given partner, and to find a default product for a given context.
+Price rules can be used to define which products are available for a given partner, and optionally to find a default product for a given :term:`price selector`.

 .. class:: PriceFactors

-    A choicelist of "price factors".
+    The choicelist of :term:`price factors <price factor>`.

     This list is empty by default.
-Applications can define their specific price factors.
-Every price factor causes a field to be injected to the :class:`lino_xl.lib.contats.Partner` model.
+See :ref:`tera` or :ref:`presto` for examples of applications that use price factors.

     >>> rt.show(products.PriceFactors)
     Keine Daten anzuzeigen

 .. class:: PriceRule

+  .. attribute:: seqno

+    The sequence number of this rule.
+Lino loops over price rules in this order and returns the first one that applies.

-  .. attribute:: fee
+  .. attribute:: product

-    The product to which this rule applies.
+    The product to use for getting the price when this rule applies.

   .. attribute:: selector

     Either `None` or an additional selector for this price rule.

-    When given, this must be an instance of :attr:`lino_xl.lib.products.Plugin.fee_selector`.
+    When given, this must be an instance of :attr:`lino_xl.lib.products.Plugin.price_selector`.

   Every price rule also has one automatic field for each price factor.